lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 example, a baptism is not valid if it was performed before the person was 8 years old.

-If no other ordinances were received after the invalid ordinance, it should be performed again.
+If no other ordinances were received after the invalid ordinance, a baptism and confirmation or a priesthood ordination should be performed again or ratified by the First Presidency.
+Members may not repeat a living temple ordinance without First Presidency approval (see 38.2.6.2).

 If other ordinances were received, those and the invalid ordinance must be ratified by the First Presidency.
-To request this, the stake president sends a letter to the Office of the First Presidency.
+The stake president uses LCR to submit the request.

-38.2.6.4
+38.2.6.5

 #### The Ordinance Was Performed without the Proper Authority